 The chicken is traditionally being marinated and then boiled, deep-fried, SMASHED !!!! and served with sambal.
-I did some tweaks to the traditional recipe to make it tastes better and healthier
+Alternative to deep-frying is included in the recipe too.

 I found it quite amusing that there were actually many Indonesian food that I never really knew when I was still living there.
 It wasn’t until after I left home for the first time when I was 18, being far away from home that I started my journey with food.
 Though I didn’t really cook that much either during college time.
 If I did, they were simple stuff.
 My sister said “Ma Po tofu again?”
 I cooked that so often that it had become a joke to her.
 I got more serious into cooking after I married Mr. G. That because I really missed lots of food that I could easily get when I was in Southeast Asia.